 PepsiCo’s long-term growth trajectory is partly dependent on how the company addresses the major issues identified in this PESTEL/PESTLE analysis.
-PepsiCo must develop strategies that enhance its abilities to withstand the external factors in its remote or macro-environment.
+PepsiCo must develop strategies that enhance its abilities to withstand the external factors in the business environment of the international fast-moving consumer goods industry.

 Political Factors Affecting PepsiCo’s Business